-The last school practicum experience prior to directed teaching.
-The student is assigned to their actual Directed Teaching assignments with two teachers at two levels.
-One half of the student's time is spent in each academic setting.
-The student will prepare lesson plans and will teach mini lessons.
-It is required that the student receive a favorable evaluation by the supervising teacher as well as credit for the course to move into the directed teaching experience.
-Prerequisites: EDUC 2501 or EDUC 3501, GPA 2.5, competency in computer, math, oral communication, reading, and writing, and full admission to the Teacher Education Program.
-P/NC.
+The last school practicum experience prior to the clinical experience.
+Candidates are assigned to two preclinical experiences at two different levels.
+One-half of the candidate's time is spent in each academic setting.
+The candidates prepare lesson plans and teach mini-lessons.
+All candidates must receive favorable evaluations by the supervising teachers, as well as credit for the course, to proceed to Clinical Experience I. The teacher candidate must provide evidence that Praxis II: Subject Assessment Tests and Praxis II: Principles of Learning and Teaching (PLT) Test have either been attempted or passed during this course.
+Required of all education candidates in all programs the semester before Clinical Experience.
+Prerequisites: Full admission to Teacher Education, GPA of at least 2.5, competency in computer, math, oral communication, reading, and writing skills.
+(Fall, Spring)